michaellenaghan/libhttp/doc/UserManual.md

 This makes it possible to serve many directories outside from `document_root`, redirect all requests to scripts, and do other tricky things.
-For example, to redirect all accesses to `.doc` files to a special script, do:

-    libhttp -url_rewrite_patterns **.doc$=/path/to/cgi-bin/handle_doc.cgi

-Or, to imitate support for user home directories, do:
+For example, to imitate support for user home directories, do:

     libhttp -url_rewrite_patterns /~joe/=/home/joe/,/~bill=/home/bill/